 Contact: Whit Grace

-In this award given to Mississippi State University, pre-service and in-service teachers were brought together to improve their ability to teach students to think historically using primary sources from the Library of Congress.
+In this project by Mississippi State University, pre-service and in-service teachers were brought together to improve their ability to teach students to think historically using primary sources from the Library of Congress.
 This project emphasized the importance of informational text in the curriculum and meeting the Common Core State Standards goals.
 The project resulted in significant changes to the course design of undergraduate and graduate social studies methods courses.